JoinColony/colonyJS/docs/_Docs_Multisignature.md

 console.log(op.missingSignees);
 // -> []
-//    ^ We have all the signatures we need
+//    ^ We have all the signatures we need!

 ```